Green Technology Market Size and Share

 Green Technology Market Analysis by Mordor Intelligence

-The green technology market size stands at USD 29.45 billion in 2025 and is projected to reach USD 85.38 billion by 2030, reflecting a robust 23.72% CAGR.
+Green technology market size in 2026 is estimated at USD 36.24 billion, growing from 2025 value of USD 29.45 billion with 2031 projections showing USD 102.26 billion, growing at 23.05% CAGR over 2026-2031.
 Momentum stems from mandatory decarbonization rules, rapid sensor price declines, and the steady integration of AI-driven carbon accounting in enterprise software portfolios.
 Enterprises now embed real-time environmental data into procurement and production decisions, while investors channel capital toward low-carbon data-center designs that serve compute-heavy Gen-AI workloads.
 At the same time, supply-chain transparency initiatives spur demand for integrated monitoring platforms that cover everything from raw-material sourcing to last-mile logistics.
 As a result, the green technology market is moving from pilot projects to organization-wide deployments that align sustainability metrics with revenue goals.

 Key Report Takeaways